-So your ISP sticks you with a dynamic IP.
-To add salt to the wound they only give you one address.
-Many people have opted to use a cable/DSL router to get around this issue.
-The router allows you to use multiple computers sharing one Internet connection and IP address using network address translation (NAT).
+So your Internet service provider sticks you with a dynamic IP address.
+Many people have opted to use a Cable/DSL router to get around this issue.
+This type of router allows you to use multiple computers sharing one Internet connection and IP address through Network Address Translation (NAT).
 A popular one is the LinkSys BEFSR41 4-port Cable/DSL Router.
 There are numerous vendors that make a similar product.
-This article describes how to use No-IP in NAT environment using the LinkSys Cable/DSL Router.
+This article describes how to use No-IP in a NAT environment using the LinkSys Cable/DSL Router.
 If you have a different router, this article is still a good read.

-The router prevents users on the Internet from accessing PC's connected to your local network.
-So you want to run a server, but how are people going to get to your server if your router is not allowing people to connect to your PC.
-Not to fear… the LinkSys router has a feature called port forwarding.
-Port forwarding is a mechanism used to take Internet traffic destined for a particular port and then sending it to a computer on your local network.
+This router, like many others, prevents users on the Internet from accessing PCs connected to your local network.
+That is fine, unless you want to run a server, and therefore need the ability for people to connect via the internet.
+This is an easy fix as the LinkSys router has a feature called port forwarding.
+Port forwarding is a mechanism used to take route Internet traffic destined for a particular port to a computer on your local network.

 - Keep in mind that you are not limited to just web servers.
 As long as you know the port number you can do this for almost any type of server, like ftp, vnc, irc, pcanwyhere… just about anything.
-Good Luck!!

 - Each port can only be forwarded to one local IP.
 So we can’t have multiple web servers running on port 80.

-When testing your webserver, the external IP address may not work from inside your local network.
-Consider having a friend on a different network connection bringing up your website.
+- When testing your webserver, the external IP address may not work from inside your local network.
+Consider having a friend on a different network connection bring up your website.